go-while/nntp-mongodb-storage/README.md

 - This function is typically called at the start of the program to set up the MongoDB configuration and prepare the worker goroutines.

-- By passing the cfg pointer to Load_MongoDB, the function can directly modify the configuration values in the provided MongoStorageConfig object.

 - After calling this function, the main program can use the following channels to enqueue articles for deletion, insertion, and read request:

 - The use of channels (Mongo_Insert_queue, Mongo_Delete_queue, and Mongo_Reader_queue) helps coordinate and distribute the workload among these worker functions, enabling concurrent operations on the MongoDB collections.